-1. Check the fluid level in each cell at each engine oil change interval and more often in hot weather.
+1. If the battery has flame arrestor type filler/vent caps, check the fluid level in each cell at each engine oil change interval and more often in hot weather.
 (To do this it may be helpful to use a small hand mirror.)
 Add only colorless, odorless drinking water or distilled water to bring the level to the split-ring in the filler opening.
 DO NOT OVERFILL.